 - Efforts to develop neurotechnology for fundamental study of the nervous system;

 - Fundamental basic/applied research projects that employ existing market approved devices for their labeled uses;

 - Projects focused on technologies for augmentation of healthy individuals;

-- Delayed-onset clinical studies for either Translator FOA;
+- Delayed-onset clinical studies for either Translator NOFO;

-- Clinical evaluation of safety and effectiveness for the Incubator Hubs FOA;
+- Clinical evaluation of safety and effectiveness for the Incubator Hubs NOFO;

 - Device technologies where the Small Business Concerns do not have the needed intellectual property (IP) to enable further development/commercialization;